-After a brief pause, a voice over the intercom in the classroom asks students to stand for the Pledge of Allegiance.
+The tardy bell rings and after a brief pause, a voice over the intercom in the classroom asks students to stand for the Pledge of Allegiance.
 Then, we have morning announcements followed by a long welcoming message from the school principal.

 By the time the principal concludes, the only thing I have said to the kids is that I'm Mr. Manis.
 Now, it's my turn for my welcoming message to them.
 As part of my welcoming message, I set the tone for the school year.

 I explain to the kids that what Paul and I are asking them to do will become their first grade in my class for the new school year.

 I tell them that I am deliberately giving them a task that is simple enough that everyone can be successful on the very first day of school.
 I also explain that the longer their list of words, the higher their grade will be.

 I have established the tone.
 I have provided the motivation.